-Outcome: Percentage of comments received on reclamation portion of surface mining permit application provided to MS Department of Environmental Quality Office of Geology.
+Outcome: Percentage of comments received on reclamation portion of surface mining permit application provided to MS Department of Environmental Quality Office of

+Geology.

 A.1.1.
-STRATEGY: Natural Resources Specialist will make contact with the appropriate Soil and Water Conservation District to request comments be provided within a timely manner.
+STRATEGY: Natural Resources Specialist will contact the appropriate Soil and Water Conservation District to request comments be provided within a timely manner.

-Output: Number of request by Natural Resources Specialist for comments from local Soil and Water Conservation Districts on reclamation portion of applications.
+Output: Number of requests by Natural Resources Specialist for comments from local Soil and Water Conservation Districts on reclamation portion of applications.